 - Improved capacity in the mainstream health system to respond to people with an intellectual disability

 - The establishment of a national network of specialists in healthcare for people with an intellectual disability as a consultancy and educational resource to the mainstream system

 - Better support in the disability service system for healthy lifestyles, access to appropriate health care and implementation of health professional advice.

 Our Health Counts Campaign

-In 2019 we joined CID, Down Syndrome Australia, the Australian Association of Developmental Disability Medicine and the Department of Developmental Disability Neuropsychiatry (UNSW) to run the Our Health Counts Campaign.
+In 2019 we joined Council for Intellectual Disability (CID), Down Syndrome Australia, the Australian Association of Developmental Disability Medicine and the Department of Developmental Disability Neuropsychiatry (UNSW) to run the Our Health Counts Campaign.

 This campaign has led to increased funding being announced for the health of people with an intellectual disability in the 2021 – 2022 Federal Budget.

 To learn more about the Our Health Counts campaign visit the CID website.